skeweddata/skeweddata.github.io/_posts/2021-01-03-polling-part-3.md

 join this data to your polling results, and determine whether or not the turnout likelihood you attributed to each respondent matched their actual behavior.

+Unfortunately, a turnout model is not the only thing a pollster can get wrong.
+In addition to turnout, a good pollster must also keep track of who is even responding to their calls.
+I'll discuss that next.

 [^education]:
     For instance, in 2016 candidate preference was unexpectedly